Electronic Component Testing: 7 Methods to Verify Parts Before Assembly

 Why Testing Matters

 A single counterfeit or defective IC can take down an entire PCB assembly.
-When sourcing from independent distributors or the spot market, testing isn't optional — it's insurance.
+When you're sourcing from independent distributors or the spot market, testing isn't optional — it's insurance.
+We've seen production stop dead over one bad batch that nobody had checked.

 Level 1: Visual Inspection (Free, 2 min)